Configuring a new MacBook

 From the internet

-• Make default browser
+• Set as default browser

-iTerm2
+• iTerm2

 • Download OhMyZsh